This post created by ignored player and thus hidden.

 How many times can we upgrade a building?

 As many as 20 times.
 Different buildings have a different number of upgrade levels.

 How can we tell what level a building has been upgraded to?

-All building upgrades will be visually different from each other.
-Also there will be numbers next to the building to indicate its level.
+All building upgrades are visually different from each other.
+Also there are numbers next to the building to indicate its level.